Wild Edible Gardens

 Wild plants Cultivated and Re-wilded

 The University of Battambang experiments with propagating forest plants.
-After five years of walking the mountain with local elders, they have identified and gathered a significant number of plants for experiments in reproduction.
+Walking the mountains and forests with local elders, students learn to identify and gathered a significant number of plants for experiments in reproduction.
 The photos above are at 'Big Lake' community fishery in Kampong Thom, where the Battambang team brought the first collection of plants for re-wilding and propagating in the spring of 2023.
+Propagation knowledge is increasing at the university, and forest medicine populations are growing in the villages through our collaborations